University of Wyoming Round Robin

 PERSONAL BACKGROUND/INTRODUCTION

 Currently, I work on the non-debate side of Michigan State, doing education data analysis, program evaluation, and professional development.
-On the side, I help out OPRF, and this summer, I taught at the Wyoming Forensics Institute.
-That said, debate is no longer my day-to-day job.
+On the side, I coach for Georgetown University.
+I still love debate, but it is no longer my day job.
 Given that, I'm not a content expert on this topic like some of your other judges might be.

 META ISSUES/ABBREVIATED PHILOSOPHY/STRIKE CARD ESSENTIAL

 4. Every round could use more calculus and comparisons.
-The most obvious example of this thesis is with impact calc, but I think there are a laundry list of other examples like considering relative risk, quality of evidence, and author qualifications.
-As a format, any of these comparisons should have a reason why your argument is preferable, a reason why that frame is important, and a reason why your opponents’ argument is poor/viewed in a poor lens.
+The most obvious example of this thesis is with impact calc, but I think there is a laundry list of other examples like considering relative risk, quality of evidence, and author qualifications.
+As a format, any of these comparisons should have a reason why your argument is preferable, a reason why that frame is important, and a reason why your opponent’s argument is poor/viewed through a poor lens.
 In the context of impact calc, this framework means saying that your impact outweighs on timeframe, that timeframe is important, and that while your opponent’s impact might have a large magnitude, I should ignore that frame of decision-making.
 Engaging your opponents’ arguments on a deeper level and resolving debates is the easiest way to get good points.
-Beyond that, making a decision is functionally comparing each teams’ stance/evidence quality/technical ability on a few nexus questions, so if you’re doing this work for me you will probably like my decision a lot more than if I’m left to sort through a pile of cards.
+Beyond that, making a decision is functionally comparing each team’s stance/evidence quality/technical ability on a few nexus questions, so if you’re doing this work for me you will probably like my decision a lot more.

-a) Start with the title for their 1NC offcase positions (i.e. first off TPP)
+a) Start with the title for their 1NC off case positions (i.e. first off states)

-c) Explain what their plan actually does - For instance (in college), how does the plan restrict executive authority?
+c) Explain what their plan actually does - For instance (in college), what nuclear forces do you disarm?
 Who does it?
 What is the mechanism?
-What, specifically, is covered?
-I've decided that if the aff is vague to an egregious extent, I'll be super easy on the negative with DA links, CP competition, and T. Aff vagueness is also a link to circumvention and explains why fiat doesn't solve definitional non-compliance.
+I've decided that if the aff is vague to an egregious extent, I'll be super easy on the negative with DA links and CP competition.
+Aff vagueness is also a link to circumvention and explains why fiat doesn't solve definitional non-compliance.
+I will say, I'd rather lacking aff clarity (e.g. when aff's include resolutional language in their plan and say "plan text in a vacuum") be resolved by PICs/topic DAs than by T. I don't think that the negative gets to fully define the plan or have some weird positional competition vision for T even if I think 2As frequently dance around what they do.
+Punish affs for ambiguity and lazy plan writing for the purposes of T on substance!

 d) Call out new arguments - I don't have sympathy if you *wish* you said no impact in the 2AC.
 There are times that I wish it existed, but there isn't and can't be a 3AC.
 I will say that for mostly pragmatic reasons, I'm not to the point of reviewing every new 1AR argument.
 I'll protect the 2NR for the 2AR, but you have to do the work before that.

-d) Be careful your UQ CP doesn't overwhelm the link to your DA.
+b) Be careful your UQ CP doesn't overwhelm the link to your DA.
 Sometimes the neg goes a bit too far.
+I do love a good UQ CP though!

 GENERIC DISPOSITIONS

-Planless affirmatives – The affirmative would ideally have a plan that defends action by the United States federal government (Least important).
+Planless affirmatives – The affirmative would ideally have a plan that defends action by the United States (least important).
 The affirmative should have a direct tie to the topic.
-In the context of the college resolution, this means you would have a defense of restricting executive authority on one of the topic areas (Pretty important).
+In the context of the college resolution, this means you would have a defense of decreasing nukes/their role (pretty important).
 The affirmative MUST defend the implementation of said "plan" - whatever it is (MOST important).
 While I will NOT immediately vote negative on T or “Framework” as a procedural issue, if you don’t defend instrumental implementation of a topical plan *rooted in the resolutional question*, you will be in a tough spot.
-I’m especially good for T/Framework if the affirmative dodges case turns and debates over the question if presidential restrictions are good or bad.
-In particular, I am persuaded by arguments about why these affirmatives are unpredictable, under-limit the topic, and create a bad heuristic for problem solving (though procedural > political offense especially given Trump).
+I’m especially good for T/Framework if the affirmative dodges case turns and debates over the question if nukes are good or bad.
+In particular, I am persuaded by arguments about why these affirmatives are unpredictable, under-limit the topic, and create a bad heuristic for problem-solving.
 Short version is that you can do you and there is always a chance I’ll vote for you, but I’m probably not an ordinal one for teams that don’t want to engage the resolutional question.

 I do want to say that at tournaments with relaxed prefs, I will do my absolute best to keep an open mind about these assumptions.
 That shouldn't be read as "Thur says he's open to our planless aff - let's move him up to push down 'policy' people."
 It should be read as if I come up at one of these tournaments, you might as well do what you're most comfortable with/what you've practiced the most instead of over-adapting.